Indrajit: Third day

 Seeing his uncle Vibhishana at Lakshmana's side multiplied Indrajita's fury manyfold.
 He vowed to kill his uncle Vibhisana along with Lakshmana once and for all, letting loose the Yama-astra which he had been conserving for punishing Vibhishana's perceived treason.
 At this juncture, Lakshmana protected Vibhishana, countering the Yama-astra owing to an earlier warning by Kubera.
 He fought with Lord Lakshmana but was badly overpowered and wounded by him.
 Sensing his death, he released the ultimate weapons of the divine Trinity (the Bramhastra of Lord Bramha, the Vaishnavastra of Lord Narayana, and the Pashupatastra of Lord Shiva).
 But to his surprise, all these weapons came back after saluting Lord Lakshmana.
 Indrajit realised that Lakshmana was not an ordinary human and had met the criteria to defeat Indrajita, i.e. blunder the yagna and not sleep for more than 14 years.
 Indrajita vanished briefly from the battlefield, returning to Ravana at the royal palace, and reported the developments, proposing that his father make peace with Rama as it's impossible to win over divine incarnations, Lord Shree Rama and Lord Lakshmana.
 Ravana, blinded with pride, was unrelenting and annoyed, claiming that Indrajita was a coward for having fled the battlefield.
 This accusation provoked Indrajita who briefly lost his temper, striking fear even at the mighty Ravana's heart before apologizing and clarifying to his father that his primary duty as a son was to serve his father's best interests and that even in the face of death, he would never abandon Ravana.
 Preparing to return to the battle and knowing that he indeed faced death at the hands of a heavenly incarnation, Indrajita said his last goodbyes to his parents and his wife.
 He returned to the battlefield and fought Lakshmana with all his skill at both illusion warfare and sorcery.
 The arrows of Indrajita refused to harm Lakshmana because Lakshmana was the incarnation of Shesha.
-Lakshmana slew Indrajita by beheading him with the Anjalikastra.
+Lakshmana slew Indrajita by beheading him with the Anjalikastra (in Valmiki Ramayana, the Aindrastra), a celestial weapon associated with Indra, the deity whom Meghanada had famously defeated to earn his title 'Indrajita'.
 It was possible only because of a curse given to Indrajita by Shesha for marrying his daughter without his permission.
 Shesha, incarnated as Rama's brother Lakshmana to kill Indrajita, didn't have any sleep for more than fourteen years during their exile so that he would be able to serve Rama and Sita efficiently and meet the criteria to kill Indrajita.